Music, timed to perfection

-We already know the importance in using 1st order crossover filters to establish time and phase coherence for each drive unit and for all frequencies.
+We already know the importance in using 1st order crossover filters because they establish time and phase coherence for each drive unit and for all frequencies.
 Our crossovers are also transient perfect in operation and this qualifies our loudspeakers as prime candidates for physical driver alignment on the baffle.

 Loudspeakers that use 2nd, 3rd or 4th order crossovers will have less benefit from moving the tweeter backwards, as the signal passing to them already has frequency dependent time errors.

 Work began on the Ayal in June 2017 and in the prototype we seated the tweeter in a movable compartment positioned above the bass driver, allowing us to experiment with tweeter alignment.

-Prior to moving the tweeters we needed every other element of the design to be in place with the Ayal performing to its absolute best, having achieved this, it was time to start the process of aligning the tweeter.
+Prior to moving the tweeters we needed every other element of the design to be in place and the Ayal performing to its absolute best.
+Having achieved this it was time to start the process of aligning the tweeter.

 It was interesting to hear no noticeable change when the tweeter was at the extreme front or moved too far rearwards but eventually there became a distinct hot spot, a 10mm window, that narrowed to 5mm once the listener had acclimatised to the structure of improvements that were appearing.

-It was proving very exciting to hear what at first seemed subtle and nuanced become magnified with more and more listening.
+It was very exciting to hear what at first seemed subtle and nuanced become magnified with extended listening.

 What were we hearing?